Oscar Heidenstam

 Oscar Frederick Heidenstam (27 February 1911 – 21 March 1991) was a Cyprus-born British bodybuilding champion and physical culturist.
 He was president of the World Amateur Body Building Association (WABBA), the National Amateur Bodybuilders Association (NABBA), and NABBA International.
-He is said to be 'The Father of British Bodybuilding'.
+He is 'The Father of British Bodybuilding'.

 Early life

 Oscar Heidenstam was born in Cyprus on 27 February 1911.
 From the age of nine, he was educated in the UK.
 He had a passion for sport from a very young age, and throughout his school years he participated in track and field athletics, gymnastics, hand balancing, swimming, diving, water polo, tennis, squash, rackets, hockey, football, and rugby.
 At the age of 18 he won thirty medals and two silver cups for his achievements in various sports including rugby, track and field athletics, and gymnastics.

 Military career

 Heidenstam served in the British armed forces during the Second World War, and by the time he left the military in 1948 he had attained the rank of Major.
 During the war he was a physical training instructor with the Army Physical Training Corps (APTC), as well as being involved in action in Palestine (Israel), Egypt, Tunisia, Sudan, Yugoslavia and Turkey.